-We recognise that pupils with special educational needs (SEN) or disabilities or certain health conditions can face additional safeguarding challenges.
+We recognise that pupils with special educational needs (SEN) or disabilities or certain health conditions can face additional safeguarding challenges and are statistically more likely to be abused than their peers.
 Additional barriers can exist when recognising abuse and neglect in this group, including:

-- > Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration - > Pupils being more prone to peer group isolation or bullying (including prejudice-based bullying) than other pupils - > The potential for pupils with SEN, disabilities or certain health conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs - > Communication barriers and difficulties in managing or reporting these challenges
+Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration

+Pupils being more prone to peer group isolation or bullying (including prejudice-based bullying) than other pupils

+The potential for pupils with SEN, disabilities or certain health conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs

+Communication barriers and difficulties in managing or reporting these challenges

+We offer extra pastoral support for these pupils.

 We are a fully accessible school to ensure that we are able to meet the needs of any prospective pupils, parents or visitors with physical disabilities.
-All areas of school are accessible for wheelchair users and we have an accessible bathroom.
+All areas of school are accessible for wheelchair users and we have an accessible bathroom fully equipped with an electronic changing table and ceiling hoist.

 We are committed to providing high quality education to ensure that we are meeting the individual needs of all our children.
 Here is an outline of some of the strategies we use and examples of good practice in school: